Provincial Variations in Healthcare Coverage

 Each province has different rules about healthcare coverage for immigrants:

 British Columbia: Immediate coverage for refugees and some other categories.
+Temporary residents with work permits may qualify.

 Check with your provincial health authority for specific requirements in your area.